 The J. Paul Getty Museum, Los Angeles, Ms. Ludwig XIV 6 (c.
 1300), folio 242v (detail): baptism of a Muslim, illumination from the Vidal Mayor

-The Roman law code of emperor Theodosius II, promulgated in 438, accorded to Jews (and their synagogues) measures of protection but also restricted their access to certain functions of the Roman administration.
+For example, the Roman law code of emperor Theodosius II, promulgated in 438, accorded to Jews measures of protection but also restricted their access to certain functions of the Roman administration.
 These principles echo through the canon law and imperial and royal legislation of Medieval Europe, providing the bases for an inferior and often precarious place in Christian society for Jews.
 Later canon lawyers and lay princes extended the same inferior but protected status to Muslims living in their realms, particularly in Sicily and Spain.
-In Muslim societies, Qur’an and Hadith define the status of the dhimmi , protected minorities (principally Jews and Christians).
+In Muslim societies, Qur’an and Hadith define the status of the dhimmi, protected minorities (principally Jews and Christians).
 Hundreds of legal texts from Muslim Spain, Sicily and elsewhere testify to the role of religious minorities and to the legal issues posed by their daily relations with the Muslim majorities: Fatwas (judicial consultations) and hisbas manuals (municipal law collections) deal with everything from the reliability of Jewish and Christian witnesses in court trials to dress restrictions.
 While Jews were everywhere the minority, their relations with the adherents of other religions were also based on sacred texts (the Torah) and on the legal opinions of the Talmud.
-Various Jewish authors of Medieval Europe, from Cordova to Krakow, in texts such as biblical commentaries, letters, or responsa , offered legal advice to fellow Jews on the proper and legal limits to relations with Christians and Muslims.
+Various Jewish authors of Medieval Europe, from Cordoba to Krakow, in texts such as biblical commentaries, letters, or responsa, offered legal advice to fellow Jews on the proper and legal limits to relations with Christians and Muslims.

 All correspondence may be sent to : firstname.lastname@example.org